Top of the page

 You might feel pain when you try to straighten a joint where you have fluid buildup.
 Your joint may be stiff or swollen.

-Your doctor will do a physical examination.
+Your doctor will do a physical exam.
 You may need an X-ray.
-You may need other imaging tests, like an MRI or a CT scan.
+You may need other imaging tests, like an ultrasound, MRI, or a CT scan.
 Your doctor may remove some fluid from your joint to learn more.
-This is called aspiration.
+This is called arthrocentesis.
 It's done by using a needle to drain fluid from your joint.

 Your doctor may suggest rest, ice, and raising the joint (elevation) to help with pain and swelling.
-The fluid might be drained from the area.
 Your doctor may suggest using non-prescription anti-inflammatory drugs (NSAIDs) or getting a steroid shot.
 Or you may need surgery to repair damage.

 Author: Healthwise Staff